leafiy/comfyui_psd_smart_object/README.md

 ## Usage
 1. Place PSD/PSB mockups under `ComfyUI/input/psd` (or pass an absolute path).
-2. Use **PSD File Upload** and click the built-in “choose PSD to upload” button.
-   Connect its output directly into the `psd_path` input of **PSD Mockup Embedder** (or Inspector).
-The frontend script uploads to `ComfyUI/input` and automatically feeds the resulting path through the link.
+2. On **PSD Mockup Embedder**, click “choose PSD to upload” (or drag a PSD onto the node).
+The bundled frontend script uploads the file into `ComfyUI/input` and fills the `psd_file` field automatically.
 3. Load your artwork with any stock `Load Image` (or `Upload Image`) node and connect its `IMAGE` output to the embedder.
 Leave `smart_object_names` empty to target the first smart object automatically, or pass a comma-separated list to specify others.
-4. Trigger the workflow.
+4. Adjust `output_width` if you need a specific export size (set to `0` to keep the PSD’s native resolution), then trigger the workflow.
 The node outputs:
    - `mockup_image`: an `IMAGE` tensor that you can preview or post-process.
    - `debug_info`: JSON describing the layers that were replaced.
    - `png_path`: the auto-saved PNG under `ComfyUI/output`, so you no longer